-In order to meet the requirements of the Health and Safety (First Aid) Regulations 1981, and other relevant legislation, the Deputy Director and Principal will ensure that any necessary first aid arrangements are arranged for each workplace location depending by the expected risk environment, employee/contractor population, available local hospital facilities, etc.
+In order to meet the requirements of he Health and Safety (First Aid) Regulations 1981, and other relevant legislation, employers are required to carry out an assessment of first-aid needs.
+This involves consideration of workplace hazards and risks, the size of the organisation and other relevant factors, to determine what first-aid equipment, facilities and personnel should be provided.
+The Principal will ensure that any necessary first aid arrangements are arranged for each workplace location.

-The Deputy Director / Principal will ensure that there is access to a first aid kit at each of the College's premises.
+The Principal will ensure that there is access to a first aid kit at each of the College's premises.
 The first aid kits will be provided by the College.